likhithapothireddy/Stovekraft-AI-ML-UseCase/README.md

 This repository contains the implementation of AI/ML solutions for various business problems at Stovekraft.
 The goal is to optimize operational efficiency, improve customer service, and enhance predictive capabilities.
 The solutions cover three major use cases:

-Demand Forecasting
+Demand Forecasting,

-Predictive Maintenance
+Predictive Maintenance,

-Customer Service Chatbot
+Customer Service Chatbot.

 Use Cases Overview:

 1. Demand Forecasting:

 Demand forecasting aims to predict future product demand based on historical sales data.
 This will help Stovekraft optimize inventory, production, and distribution strategies.